mostafizar-rahman/pimjo/README.md

-# Pimjo - E-commerce Dashboard
+# Pimjo - E-commerce

-Pimjo is a modern, full-featured e-commerce admin dashboard built with Next.js and Tailwind CSS.
-It provides a clean interface to monitor sales, manage orders, and view customer demographics.
+Pimjo is a modern, full-featured e-commerce platform built with Next.js and Tailwind CSS.
+It comes with a sleek landing page for customers and a powerful admin dashboard to manage the store.
+The platform offers a smooth shopping experience while giving store owners full control over products, orders, and customer insights.

 ## Features

-- **Interactive Dashboard:** At-a-glance metrics for customers, orders, and revenue with beautiful charts powered by Recharts.
-Switch Light and Dark Mode .
+- **Interactive Dashboard:** Get a quick overview of sales, revenue, orders, and customer activity with beautiful charts powered by Recharts.
+Supports light and dark mode for a personalized experience.
 - **Authentication:** Secure login and registration functionality using NextAuth.js.
-- **Add To Cart:** Product Add To Cart and save the product in local storage.
+- **Add To Cart:** Add products to the cart, save them in local storage, and manage items with ease.
 - **Responsive Design:** A seamless experience across all devices, from mobile to desktop.
 - **Client & Dashboard Layouts:** Separate, optimized layouts for the public-facing pages and the secure dashboard area.